constellation-app/constellation-training/Developer Training/docs/developer_guide.md

 created and so the **createEditorControls** method doesn't know about them.

-### 6.3.5: Adding the ability to set null values
+### 6.3.5: The ability to set null values

 Observe that in **getValueFromControls** if the list of **DiseaseEntry** objects is empty, an Outbreak object with an empty outbreakData map is returned.
 This indicates that a city is 'Clear of Infection', which is different to a null value indicating a lack of information.
-The editor currently has no way of setting null.
-Add a checkbox to the bottom of the editor that explicitly sets the value to null.
-This will require following the process of steps 6.3.1 through to 6.3.4
+The editor uses the 'No value' checkbox as a way of setting null.
+Test out setting an attribute value to null using the checkbox.

 **Histogram**